joneschmitz/Apache-httpd-ubuntu/README.md

 <hr>

-Web Pages stored in /usr/local/apache2/htdocs/
+- Web Pages stored in /usr/local/apache2/htdocs/
-Only accessible through port 80 (http) connections, must have port 80 open in your microservice's security settings The script creates a service for apache and runs it
+- Only accessible through port 80 (http) connections
+  - You must have port 80 open in your microservice's security settings
+- The script creates a service for apache and runs it